SAP-samples/teched2022-IN262/intro/README.md

 ## Description

-This is the introduction section to familarize with ISAM Methodology
+This is the introduction section to familiarize with the ISAM Methodology.

 ## Overview